 Sequins will become stuck inside the surger.
 They will also dull the serger blades.
 Using a surger when sewing a sequin dress or any other kind of sequin item is not necessary and should be avoided.

-Sew a little more slowly than you normally would but otherwise, if you’re using the smallest 2 mm size napless sequin fabric, sew as if you’re using a regular fabric.
+Sew a little more slowly than you normally would but otherwise, if you’re using the smallest 2 mm size napless sequin fabric, sew as if you’re using regular fabric.
 There are no special techniques or other skills needed.

 After-sew Sequin Dress Care